-The Right to Be Forgotten (RTBF).
-As one of the most important and wide-reaching elements of GDPR, it is an excellent compliance use case.
-RTBF covers the complete erasure of a user’s data and any backups of that data that may exist.
-But what does it mean?
+As one of the most important and wide-reaching elements of GDPR, the RTBF is an excellent compliance use case.
+The Right to Be Forgotten covers the complete erasure of a user’s data and any backups of that data that may exist.
+But what does it mean in practical terms?

-Each time a person submits information using an online form, you must store details about the activity to demonstrate compliance.
+Each time a person submits information using an online form, you must record and store details about the activity to demonstrate your compliance.
 The same is true if an employee uploads a file or if data enters through an integration.
 You must maintain a complete history for each activity along with any previously stored activities.